Seven days had passed since your escape from the terminal chamber.

 "Alexis," you said, and it wasn't a question.

 She nodded, understanding without need for further explanation.
-"The shards speak in ways beyond words.
+"Because you’ve learned to read patterns… and the shards speak in ways beyond words.
 They've been calling to both of us."
 She gestured toward a doorway at the far end of the chamber.
 "The first one waits below.
 The Mastron Shard.
 Vision and Empathy Force."
+Her serious gaze turned to a warm smile.

 As you walked together through the shrine, she kept a careful distance, though her eyes frequently found yours.
 There was caution in her movements, but also a barely contained excitement.